 - Organise Your Strategy: ‘Content made simple’ doesn’t necessarily generate content that will engage and persuade your target audience.
-Indeed, a well resourced, well organised and well researched content strategy can make that critical difference between success and failure.
+Indeed, a well-resourced, well-organised and well-researched content strategy can make that critical difference between success and failure.
 Define who is in charge of creating, maintaining and updating content, as well as identifying your budget, resources and publishing schedule.
-All types of marketing strategy require thorough planning: so get informed and get organised.
+All types of marketing strategies require thorough planning: so get informed and get organised.

-- Boost Your Brand With a Blog: Whether your business is a luxury resort or a family-run jewellers; your content marketing strategy should place a blog as its centrepiece.
+- Boost Your Brand With a Blog: Whether your business is a luxury resort or family-run jeweller; your content marketing strategy should place a blog as its centrepiece.
 Whilst providing a hub for all of your other marketing efforts, blogs can boost your credentials and create a loyal following of customers and web users.
-Ensure that your content is well written, concise, engaging and optimised.
+Ensure that your content is well-written, concise, engaging and optimised.
 Beyond articles, your blog can host traffic-driving content such as how-to guides, tutorials, newsletters, interviews and more.

 Types of Content for Marketing